 About the Support at Home Program

 The Support at Home program is Australia’s new in-home care system.
-It will replace the Home Care Package program and short-term restorative care program starting 1 July 2025.
+It replaced the Home Care Package program and short-term restorative care program on 1 November 2025.
 The Commonwealth Home Support Program (CHSP) will transition to Support at Home no earlier than 1 July 2027.

 The goal of the new program is to keep older Australians living in their homes longer by addressing the issues raised by the Royal Commission into Aged Care Quality and Safety.
 This includes: